ENCCS/sycl-workshop/content/buffers-accessors.rst

    }

 These objects are similar to device accessors, but you will note that they are constructed with just a buffer as argument.
-Further, note that we inspect the contents of the buffer directly, even though we didn't put buffer and queue submission in a separate scope, nor did we wait on the queue.
+Further, we inspect the contents of the buffer directly, even though we didn't put buffer and queue submission in a separate scope, nor did we wait on the queue.
 The constructor for the ``host_accessor`` implicitly waits for the data to be available.

+None of the examples above invoked functions for memory movement between host and device: the buffer and accessor API completely relieves us from this burdensome aspect of heterogeneous programming.

 .. exercise:: AXPY with SYCL buffers and accessors